What is depression?

-We all have moments when we feel unhappy; it's a normal response to unpleasant events.
-Clinical depression tends to be more severe than simple unhappiness, and it lasts longer.
+We all have moments when we feel low or unhappy; it's nothing to feel ashamed of and it's just a part of life.
+Clinical depression tends to be more severe than a down day, and it often lasts longer.
 Learn how to recognise depression and deal with it here.

 Do I have depression or am I just sad?

-It’s totally normal to get down and have days when you feel really rubbish, and that doesn’t necessarily mean you have depression.
-Depression is when these negative feelings won’t go away and affect your day to day life.
+It’s totally normal to get down and have days when you feel really rubbish.
+That doesn’t necessarily mean you have depression.
+Depression is when these negative feelings won’t go away and affect your day-to-day life.

 People with depression can feel hopelessly sad.
 Sometimes it is even possible to be depressed without having the usual ‘miserable’ feelings.
-There are lots of different signs which may point to clinical depression – the main ones are listed below.
+There are lots of different signs that can point to clinical depression – the main ones are listed below.
 Most depressed people only suffer from a few of these feelings and bear in mind depression is different in everyone.

 Signs of depression

 You may have noticed a change in the way you’re responding or feeling about things.
-The following points can be indications that it could be depression:
+The following points can be signs of depression:

 - Persistent sadness, lasting two weeks or more

 - Loss of interest in your favourite things